 “Infographics are “liked” and shared on social media 3X more than any other type of content.”

-It is one reason why infographics have skyrocketed in popularity online.
+It is one of the many reasons why infographics have skyrocketed in popularity online.
 People are more willing to view a beautifully designed image including data, over reading a 10-page report.

 3. Visual elements help people learn faster